PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_04_Discussion.md

 Good luck!

-## 0) Mock Assessment recap
+## 0) Datalab Preparation Review
-Now, let's all find a partner and get our 3 mock-assessments out and discuss them.
+Now, let's all find a partner and get our 3 Datalab Preparation files out and discuss them.
 Specifically, analyse and evaluate one another's answers to the questions.
 If you both have the same answers, you're done.
 If not, then try to see who is right by explaining it to one another.
 If you both don't have an answer on a particular question; ask your instructor(s) in Datalab.

 ## 1) Feedback on dashboard
 Now it's time to gather the feedback on your dashboard.
 Ask you mentor(s) to provide you with feedback or to book a slot so they can provide you with feedback your progression.
 Record the feedback with action points in your notes file and then continue with the next section or go ahead and make changes to your dashboard.